bkamins/bkamins.github.io/_posts/2023-09-29-dataframes.md

 It is essential to highlight that these materials aim to be complete and precise.
 Unfortunately, this means that they are verbose and sometimes hard to digest by new users.
-Unfortunately, I think this cannot be helped, and that is why we provide other kinds of documentation to make it easier to get started with DataFrames.jl
+Unfortunately, I think this cannot be helped, and that is why we provide other kinds of documentation to make it easier to get started with DataFrames.jl.

 # Conclusions